-EU law dictates that the labelling on cosmetics products must tell you how long the product is safe to use after opening, providing they have been stored and used correctly.
-Typically, this information comes in the form of a tiny graphic that looks like an open pot with a number inside of it; for example, ’12m’ equals 12 months.
-So what can we expect to see on the items in our makeup bags and are there any other tell-tale signs that your makeup is ready to be tossed?
+EU law dictates that the labelling on cosmetics products must tell you how long the product is safe to use after opening.
+Typically, this information comes in the form of a tiny, open-pot graphic with a number inside of it.
+The number refers to months, and only applies when the makeup is used and stored as instructed.
+So what can we expect to see on the items in our makeup bags, and are there any other tell-tale signs that your makeup is ready to be tossed?

 Most mascara labelling will indicate that the item can be used for 3-6 months after opening.
 Being liquid based, however, means that this can vary wildly depending on use.
 Bacteria loves wet environments, which is why the shelf life is so short.
 If you use your mascara every day, it would be wise to start thinking about replacing it after 3 months.
 Also, keep an eye out for other signs that it’s time for a replacement: drying out or developing any smells equals time for a new mascara.
-Importantly, it’s also worth throwing away any recently used eye products if you develop an eye infection like a stye or conjunctivitis, so that you limit the risk of becoming reinfected.
+Most importantly, it’s also worth throwing away any recently used eye products if you develop an eye infection like a stye or conjunctivitis.
+This helps to limit the risk of reinfection.

-12 months is the recommended time frame for keeping foundations and liquid concealers after opening.
-Signs that it’s time to change them sooner include drying out, odours developing or oils rising to the top of the product.
+12 months is the recommended time for keeping foundations and liquid concealers after opening.
+Signs that it’s time to change them sooner include drying out, odours developing, or oils rising to the top of the product.
 As well as being potentially unsafe to use, changes in the consistency and appearance of these items can lead to poor application, including streaking and uneven colour payoff.
-To make your foundations and concealers last longer, look out for products with pumps and make sure that you avoid bacteria contamination by using clean brushes and sponges each time.
+To make your foundations and concealers last longer, look out for products with pump applicators.
+The less direct contact your makeup has with your skin, the better.

-Whilst lipsticks contain water and other moisturising ingredients, it’s not unusual for them to have shelf lives of up to 24 months after opening, providing you store and use them with care.
+Whilst lipsticks contain water and other moisturising ingredients, it’s not unusual for them to have shelf lives of up to 24 months after opening.
+This is providing you use and store them with care.
 Watch out for changes in texture, colour, or smell and always keep the lids on when not in use.
-To freshen up your lipsticks between uses, give them a once over with a wet wipe or another safe, alcohol based cleaner.
+To freshen up your lipsticks between uses, give them a once over with a wet wipe or a safe, alcohol-based cleaner.